Bathroom refurbishment: Where do I start ?

 - get a bathroom specialist to design and then see it through to completion for you.

 While fitting the bathroom yourself can save up to 60% of the cost, do consider the time and difficulty of the job before you decide to take the project on.
 You should always get a professional in when it comes to gas or electric.
-If you’re putting in an electric shower, use a registered electrician – mistakes can be fatal!
+If you’re putting in an electric shower, use a registered electrician.

-If you have a tradesman fitting your bathroom then buying the goods yourself – with their approval – can help to reduce the cost dramatically.
-If you are buying from a company that quotes for installation too, check to see what it would cost for a plumber and electrician to do it independently.
+If you have a contractor fitting your bathroom, then buying the goods yourself – with their approval – can help to reduce the cost dramatically.
+If you are buying from a bathroom company that quotes for installation too, check to see what it would cost for a plumber and electrician to do it independently.

 Whether fitting yourself or using a specialist, you’ll need to decide what will go into your new bathroom.

-Many people use their existing bathroom as a template, but start with a blank canvas to create a space that enhances your lifestyle.
+Many people use their existing bathroom as a template and it can be cheaper and quicker if the plumbing services remain in the same place.
+But, start with a blank canvas to create a space that enhances your lifestyle.
 Don’t forget bathroom storage space for towels, toilet rolls and toiletries.
 It’s worth working this into the original design to ensure you can fit everything in.

 For ideas and mood boards, Pinterest is a great tool and most designers now have an account so you can work the mood board between you.

-Lighting can be a key detail, with basics starting at downlighting and ranging to back-lighting mirrors and lit ‘feature walls’.
+Lighting can be a key design detail ranging from basic downlighting, to back-lighting mirrors and lit ‘feature walls’.
 A split-face tile with concealed downlighting can make a breathtaking feature.

 You can even add a TV or flush-mounted speakers to listen to your music wirelessly if you want to make a statement!

-Bathrooms can take between one and three weeks to complete, and depending on the size of your house the work could be rather intrusive.
+Depending on the size of your house, the work can be rather intrusive.